workers-safety/workers-safety-website/content/communications/workers-comp-is-a-right-december-10-2018-at-11-30am.md

 ***

+### _Workers’ Comp Is A Right, and Injured Workers Need Real Healthcare!_

 This year, the conservative government and WSIB have been the Grinch trying to steal workers’ compensation.
 They’ve teamed up to give employers a $1.5 billion gift, in the form of a massive reduction to their premium rates – that’s the money that’s needed to provide compensation for people who need it.
 Meanwhile, injured workers are struggling with poverty and homelessness.

-### _Workers’ Comp Is A Right, and injured workers need Real Healthcare!_

 Have a look at the list of actions planned so far and keep checking our [Facebook event page](https://www.facebook.com/events/2159719980751545/) for more actions across the province – info will be posted there as it becomes available.

-**Barrie** - Monday, December 10th at 10:00am at the Service Ontario office located at 34 Simcoe Street.
+* **Barrie** - Monday, December 10th at 10:00am at the Service Ontario office located at 34 Simcoe Street.
 For more info, contact [barriedistrictiwg@yahoo.ca](barriedistrictiwg@yahoo.ca)

-**Hamilton** - Wednesday, December 12th at 11:00am at the WSIB office located at Bay & King (outside Jackson Square).
+* **Hamilton** - Wednesday, December 12th at 11:00am at the WSIB office located at Bay & King (outside Jackson Square).
 For more info, contact [hamiltoninjuredworkers@hdiwg.net](hamiltoninjuredworkers@hdiwg.net)

-**Niagara** - Tuesday, December 11th at 12:00pm noon at the WSIB office located at 301 St. Paul Street.
+* **Niagara** - Tuesday, December 11th at 12:00pm noon at the WSIB office located at 301 St. Paul Street.
 For more info, contact [niagara.injured.worker.group@gmail.com](niagara.injured.worker.group@gmail.com)

-**Thunder Bay** - Monday, December 10th at 12:00pm noon at the WSIB office located at 113 Jade Court.
+* **Thunder Bay** - Monday, December 10th at 12:00pm noon at the WSIB office located at 113 Jade Court.
 For more info, contact tbiwsg@gmail.com

-**Toronto** - Monday, December 10th at 11:30am at the Ministry of Labour located at 400 University Avenue.
+* **Toronto** - Monday, December 10th at 11:30am at the Ministry of Labour located at 400 University Avenue.
 For more info, contact [workerscompisaright@gmail.com](workerscompisaright@gmail.com)

-**Windsor** - Tuesday, December 11th at 4:00pm at the WSIB office located at 2485 Ouellette Avenue.
+* **Windsor** - Tuesday, December 11th at 4:00pm at the WSIB office located at 2485 Ouellette Avenue.
 Event page: [https://www.facebook.com/events/580982822337018/](https://www.facebook.com/events/580982822337018/ "https://www.facebook.com/events/580982822337018/")